fernancode/astrodynamics/README.md

 # astrodynamics
 Fundamentals of Astrodynamics equations, plots, and visualizations.
-Code was made from content learned AE412 Space Systems class at O.S.U. and Fundamentals of Astrodynamics textbook.
+Code was made from content learned from AE412 Space Systems class at O.S.U. and Fundamentals of Astrodynamics textbook.

 Running
 ```